 Counselling for children

-Counselling and other advice services can help children talk things through and support them without making them feel judged, all in confidence (unless they disclose that their personal safety is at risk).
+Counselling can help children talk things through and support them without making them feel judged, all in confidence (unless they disclose that their personal safety is at risk).

 Questions parents and carers may have

 At times children, young people and families may need extra support if they are going through a difficult time.
 Counselling gives children a space to talk and play through whatever is on their mind.
 It can be a difficult decision to seek emotional support for a child.
 Counselling is a non-judgemental and confidential space to explore how a child is thinking and feeling about things.

 No. We understand that many children (and adults) find it hard to talk about their feelings.
 Our child counsellors are professionally trained to use many creative activities to help children express themselves.
 This can be talking, but can also be using play, art and writing, alongside other techniques.
 The sessions take place in a child-friendly room with a selection of toys and games available.
 Children can play freely with whatever they choose and may talk and say as much or as little as they want to.

 Some children will be happy to come for counselling, and others won’t want to!
 How you explain it to your child will depend on the age of your child and the specific difficulties they are going through.
 We can talk further with you about this on the phone.

 Sessions are 50 minutes long.
 Counselling can be short-, medium- or long-term.
 The length will be decided between you and the counsellor and will depend on the needs of your child and resources available.

 Once your child has settled into counselling, we would encourage parents/carers to wait in the waiting room.
 We like parents to show an interest in their child’s counselling, but not press them into talking about it if they don’t want to.
 This can be difficult for parents, as they may feel anxious about what has been talked about in the session.
 Your child’s counsellor may be able to provide you with feedback if this seems to be in the best interests of the child, and your child is happy for this to happen.

 Questions children may have